Divorce and Hidden Financial Mistakes

 Family Law attorney Claire E. James explains how Texas treats and/or limits post-divorce spousal maintenance by restricting eligibility, requiring spouses to work toward financial independence, and capping the amount and duration of payments.

-The Texas Family Code has codified a holiday possession order that provides both parents holiday time with their children after a divorce.
+Jack Beesley explains how the Texas Family Code has codified a holiday possession order that provides both parents holiday time with their children after a divorce - such as periods during Thanksgiving and Christmas.

 Claire James explains and compares the basic elements of community property and separate property in the state of Texas.